Skip navigation

 What is a blood pressure measurement?

-Each time your heart beats, it pumps blood into your arteries.
+Each time your heart beats, it pumps blood into your arteries (the blood vessels that carry blood from your heart to the tissues and organs in your body).
 A blood pressure measurement is a test that measures the force (pressure) in your arteries as your heart pumps.
 Blood pressure is measured as two numbers:

-• Systolic blood pressure (the first and higher number) measures pressure inside your arteries when the heart beats.
+• Systolic blood pressure (the first and higher number) measures pressure inside your arteries when your heart beats.

-• Diastolic blood pressure (the second and lower number) measures the pressure inside the artery when the heart rests between beats.
+• Diastolic blood pressure (the second and lower number) measures the pressure inside the artery when your heart rests between beats.

-High blood pressure, also known as hypertension, affects tens of millions of adults in the United States.
-It increases the risk of life-threatening conditions including heart attack and stroke.
+If your blood pressure is high on several different measurements on different days, you might have high blood pressure, also known as hypertension.
+Around half of American adults have high blood pressure.
+It increases the risk of life-threatening conditions, including heart attack and stroke.
 But high blood pressure rarely causes symptoms.
 A blood pressure measurement helps diagnose high blood pressure early, so it may be treated before it leads to serious complications.

 Other names: blood pressure reading, blood pressure test, blood pressure screening, sphygmomanometry